-Participation and seminar leadership (40%): Depending on the number of students enrolled, everyone will present one or more of the readings and lead seminar discussion at least once during the term.
+Participation and seminar leadership (40%): Each student will lead seminar discussion once during the term.
 On their assigned days, seminar leaders will distribute a one-page reading summary to the class and come prepared with two or three questions to motivate discussion.
-You will also be evaluated on your preparedness for class and the quality of your contributions to inclass debates.
+In addition, each student will choose two readings from weeks other than their seminar week, and will prepare and submit via OWL a summary of these readings.
+You will also be evaluated weekly on your preparedness for class and the quality of your contributions to in-class debates.

-Final paper (60%): Building on the course material, you will write an argumentative essay taking up an important question in urban political economy.
+Final paper (60%): Building on the course material, you will write an argumentative essay that critically engages with an important question in urban political economy.
 This may involve taking a deeper dive into the literature to compare and contrast diverse theoretical perspectives and their extensions, or it may involve applying a theory to one or more empirical cases.
-You will submit a short abstract of your paper idea for comment on or before the second class after the Reading Week.
+You will submit a short abstract of your paper idea for instructor feedback on or before the second class after the Reading Week.
 Masters students will submit a maximum 20-page paper.
 Doctoral students will submit a 20-30-page paper.
-Papers are due by midnight, Friday, December 8.
+Papers are due on Friday, December 7.